F-Stack/f-stack/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

-There are various sample applications that show how to use the cryptodev library, such as the L2fwd with Crypto sample application (L2fwd-crypto) and the IPSec Security Gateway application (ipsec-secgw).
+There are various sample applications that show how to use the cryptodev library, such as the L2fwd with Crypto sample application (L2fwd-crypto) and the IPsec Security Gateway application (ipsec-secgw).

 While these applications demonstrate how an application can be created to perform generic crypto operation, the required complexity hides the basic steps of